Church of St Mary and All Saints, Whalley: Interior and fittings

-The misericord carvings represent subjects including angels, devils, grape vines, griffins, pomegranates, the Holy Trinity, two eagles carrying Alexander to Heaven, a blacksmith shoeing a goose, a girl with a weeping satyr, a wife beating her husband with a pan and a splendid St George and the dragon.
+The misericord carvings present a varied range of subjects: religious imagery dominates, with angels, devils, the Holy Trinity, two eagles carrying Alexander to Heaven, and St George and the dragon; there are mystical scenes such as a girl with a weeping satyr and griffins; but there are also images of plants, fruit and scenes of everyday life - a blacksmith shoeing, a goose, vines and pomegranates, and a wife beating her husband with a pan.
 Jenkins comments: "The misericords are beautifully executed and deserve nationwide repute."

 St. Anton's Cage, a large pew next to the Lady Chapel, was originally for the Nowell family of Read, near Padiham.
-Made in 1534 it was added to in 1610 and again in 1697.
-Above its two doors are the initials of the Fort and Taylor families who for years contested ownership of the pew.
-The date of 1830 refers to the time when the pew was divided, by Ecclesiastical court order, to resolve the dispute.
-But neither party could bear such a sharing arrangement.
-The pew was never used again and both families built themselves private galleries elsewhere in the nave.
+Made in 1534 it was extended twice in the 17th century.
+Above the doors are the initials of the Fort and Taylor families who vied for possession of the pew in the early 19th century.
+A date, 1830, references the division of the pew by order of an ecclesiastical court, in order to resolve the dispute.
+But the compromise suited neither family and the pew was abandoned, each family building private galleries elsewhere in the nave.
 These have now disappeared.
 An oak box within the pew contains a 1684 edition of Foxe's Book of Martyrs and an early edition of Whittaker's History of Whalley.